JacobBonner/JenkinsTutorial/README.md

 The `post` block supports a number of different condition blocks, allowing the execution of steps inside each condition depending on the build status of the Pipeline or stage.
 The supported condition blocks are shown below, appearing in the order that they would be executed if written:
 1. `always`
-    - Run the steps in this section regardless of the build status of the Pipeline or stage that preceeds it.
+    - Run the steps in this section regardless of the build status of the Pipeline or stage that precedes it.
 2. `changed`
-    - Only run the steps in this section if the current build of a Pipeline or stage has a different build status than the previous build.
+    - Only run the steps in this section if the current build of a Pipeline or stage has a different build status from the previous build.
 3. `fixed`
     - Only run the steps in this section if the current build of a Pipeline or stage is successful and the previous build failed or was unstable.
 4. `regression`